beamable/UnrealSDK/Docs/docs/user-reference/online-subsystems/online-subsystem-identity.md

     You can still attach other identities using any of the `BeamOSS::GetIdentityTypeAttach____()`.
 The same rules around `bAutoLoginOnAttach` apply.

 ## Automatic Third-Party via Store + Attaching Identities
 If your game uses some third-party store identity such as Steam/Epic Store, you can follow this flow.
-This requires you to have correctly setup an identity federation for the store (see [each federation's How-To guides for more information](../guides/federations/federated-login.md)).
+This requires you to have correctly setup an identity federation for the store (see each federation's How-To guides for [more information](../federation/federated-login.md).

 - Use the `IOnlineIdentity::Login` function with a `LoginType` of  `BeamOSS::GetIdentityTypeFederated()` with `UOnlineSubsystemBeamableSettings::bAutoSignUpWhenLogin` as `true`.
     - Each third-party identity may require different inputs.
 This depends on how your federation is set up.
-You can see our [Discord](../samples/basic/discord-demo.md) and [Steam](../samples/basic/steam-demo.md) samples for examples of how to write these federations.
+You can see our [Discord](../../samples/discord-demo.md) and [Steam](../../samples/steam-demo.md) samples for examples of how to write these federations.

 !!! note "Attaching Other Identities"
     You can still attach other identities using any of the `BeamOSS::GetIdentityTypeAttach____()`.
 The same rules around `bAutoLoginOnAttach` apply.